40 Scotland Facts and Trivia Questions

 This isn’t the largest or the deepest Loch in Scotland, but it does contain the most water, it contains more water than all of the lakes in England and Wales combined!

-Plenty areas for the monster to hide in.
+Plenty of areas for the monster to hide in.

-The water is a dark colour due to the peat that is washed down from the surrounding mountains.
+The water is dark due to the peat washed down from the surrounding mountains.

 Funny Scottish Facts

-Scottish people are well known for their sense of humour and how they don’t take themselves seriously.
+Scottish people are well known for their sense of humor and how they don’t take themselves seriously.
 Here are some fun facts about Scotland for you.

 Did you know that our national animal is the unicorn?
 You can see this on our coat of arms.

-As a wild and untamed animal, it was considered to be strong and proud.
+As a wild and untamed animal, it was considered strong and proud.

-This represents the Scottish people well as we are a strong and proud nation.
+This represents the Scottish people well; we are a strong and proud nation.

-Although you may make fun of people with red hair, we have the highest number of people in the world with this colour of hair.
+We have the highest number of people in the world with ginger hair.

 We are home to the world’s tallest hedge!
 The hedge is over 1,700 feet in length and 100 foot high.

-She lives in Loch Morar which is Scotland’s deepest loch.
+She lives in Loch Morar, Scotland’s deepest loch.

 The Scots invented a lot of the modern world.